TEXTaiLES/AmalthAI-documentation/docs/info/general_info.md

 # Project License
-This project is licensed under the MIT License.
-For more details, please refer to the [LICENSE](https://opensource.org/license/MIT).
+This project is licensed under the AGPL-3.0 License.
+For more details, please refer to the [LICENSE](https://opensource.org/license/agpl-v3).

 # Citation